Post-quantum Zero Knowledge in Constant Rounds: Preliminaries

-\item We sometimes think about \PPT Turing machines as polynomial-size uniform families of circuits (as these are equivalent models).
-A polynomial-size circuit family $\mathcal{C}$ is a sequence of circuits $\mathcal{C}=\set{C_\secp}_{\secp\in\Nat}$, such that each circuit $C_\secp$ is of polynomial size $\secp^{O(1)}$ and has $\secp^{O(1)}$ input and output bits.
-We say that the family is uniform if there exists a polynomial-time deterministic Turing machine $M$ that on input $1^\secp$ outputs $C_\secp$.
+\item We sometimes think about \PPT algorithms as polynomial-size uniform families of circuits, these are equivalent models.
+A polynomial-size circuit family $\mathcal{C}$ is a sequence of circuits $\mathcal{C} = \set{C_\secp}_{\secp\in\Nat}$, such that each circuit $C_\secp$ is of polynomial size $\secp^{O(1)}$.
+We say that the family is uniform if there exists a deterministic polynomial-time algorithm $M$ that on input $1^\secp$ outputs $C_\secp$.

+\nir{3: Why do we have this item?}\omri{We sometimes think on the same algorithm in two different ways i.e. the SFE encryption and decryption algorithms are \PPT in definition (and should be, I don't want to think of cryptographic algorithms as circuits) but in the simulation we think about their circuit implementations as we evaluate both homomorphically.
+Same for the QFHE decryption algorithm, we put the decryption circuit inside the CC obfuscation program.
+Let's talk about this if you still feel the item is redundant.}\nir{You don't need this, it only makes things cumbersome.
+If you insist just have an item saying any $T$-time turing machine can be converted into a circuit of size $\tilde O(T)$, but this is well known...}

-\item For a $\PPT$ Turing machine (algorithm) $M$, we denote by $M(x;r)$ the output of $M$ on input $x$ and random coins $r$.
-For such an algorithm, and any input $x$, we may write $m\in M(x)$ to denote the fact that $m$ is in the support of $M(x;\cdot)$. \end{itemize}
+\item For a \PPT algorithm $M$, we denote by $M(x;r)$ the output of $M$ on input $x$ and random coins $r$.
+For such an algorithm and any input $x$, we write $m\in M(x)$ to denote the fact that $m$ is in the support of $M(x;\cdot)$. \end{itemize}